 The complete standard was issued by the IASB in July 2014, and is effective for annual periods beginning on or after January 1, 2018.
-In December 2015, the IASB published an exposure draft proposing amendments to IFRS 4 "Insurance Contracts".
+In September 2016, the IASB approved an exposure draft proposing amendments to IFRS 4 "Insurance Contracts".
 The exposure draft was issued to address concerns regarding the different effective dates of IFRS 9 and the forthcoming new insurance contracts standard IFRS 4, which has not yet been issued.
-The exposure draft, if approved, would provide a temporary exemption from applying IFRS 9 for entities whose predominant activity is issuing insurance contracts within the scope of IFRS 4.
+The exposure draft provides a temporary exemption from applying IFRS 9 for entities whose predominant activity is issuing insurance contracts within the scope of IFRS 4.
 Alternatively, the exposure draft provides an option to permit entities that issue insurance contracts to reclassify, from profit or loss to other comprehensive income, the volatility arising from financial assets reclassified as FVTPL under IFRS 9 that were not FVTPL under IAS 39.
-We are currently evaluating the impact of this standard.
+The Company believes it will meet the criteria to defer IFRS 9 and is currently evaluating the impact that this standard will have on its consolidated financial statements.

 IFRS 7 "Financial Instruments: Disclosures" - IFRS 7 was amended in December 2011 to require additional financial instrument disclosures upon transition from IAS 39 to IFRS 9.
-The amendments are effective upon adoption of IFRS 9, which was finalized in July 2014 and is effective for annual periods beginning on or after January 1, 2018, pending approval of the IFRS 4 exposure draft issued in December 2015 that may alter the effective date of IFRS 9 for certain insurance companies.
-We are currently evaluating the impact of this amended standard.
+The amendments are effective upon adoption of IFRS 9, which was finalized in July 2014 and is effective upon the adoption of the new insurance contract standard, IFRS 4, which has not yet been issued.
+The Company is currently evaluating the impact that this standard will have on its consolidated financial statements.

 IFRS 16 "Leases" - IFRS 16 was issued in January 2016 and is intended to replace IAS 17 "Leases", and related IFRICs.
-The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
-The standard is effective for annual periods beginning on or after January 1, 2019, and early application is permitted if IFRS 15 has also been applied.
+The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless the lease term is 12 month or less or the underlying asset has a low value.
+The standard is effective for annual periods beginning on or after January 1, 2019.
 The Company is currently evaluating the impact that this standard will have on its consolidated financial statements.